We're Growing!

 Why is this program so important to help humanely reduce the community cat population?
 A cat can get pregnant at 4 months old; could have 3-4 litters in a year; and can average 3-5 kittens per litter.
 That means just one pair of mating cats can produce 20 more cats!
 In addition, spaying/neutering free-roaming cats can help reduce behaviors like vocalization during breeding season, fighting, spraying and more.
 Without the urge to reproduce, community cats can live healthier lives outside.

-• Bring cats in traps to Friends of Strays Sunday-Thursday (be sure to check this page for intake closures).
+- Bring cats in traps to Friends of Strays Sunday-Thursday

 BECOME A VOLUNTEER